Securing the UK border at a commercial level

-Before the border Security does not only start at the border itself, with security services now utilising CCTV systems in around the perimeter of the port at Calais.
+Security does not only start at the border itself, with security services now utilising CCTV systems in around the perimeter of the port at Calais.
 Although these systems are primarily used to detect direct breaches, this will provide security against potential contraband items being smuggled into the country either for criminal or terrorist reasons.
 With advances in technology, CCTV can now provide evidence in ultra-HD; ensuring prosecutions can be carried out.

 Furthermore, to better secure the sterile area, the deployment of thermal imaging cameras at regular intervals along the fence line would provide a superior system to legacy CCTV to alert security personnel to potential threats.
 Thermal imaging is also an effective method used to spot intruders in darkness and adverse weather conditions, and can also be used at ports to detect stowaways and other unauthorised personnel.
 At the Port of Calais, this technology has historically been used to detect people swimming in the water who may be intent on attacking a moored vessel, but it can also be used on land to detect night-time intruders.
 Detector-activated CCTV can also prove useful in providing 24-hour alerts to site managers responsible for large-scale sites.